antiBaconMachine/ambulance-hugo/content/posts/local-k8s.md

 +++
-subtitle = "Or having your cake and eating it" date = 2020-06-11T17:28:24Z tags = []
-draft = false
+title = "Local Kubernetes Clusters For Development" subtitle = "Or having your cake and eating it" date = 2020-06-11T17:28:24Z tags = [] draft = false
 +++
-# Local Kubernetes Clusters For Development

 In this post I'm going to talk about running kubernetes locally on a dev machine.
 Specifically I'm going to cover

 * Why you might want to do this